CoreyFerreyra/Yes-Kill/README.md

 With your life in jeopardy, and the wheel of fortune spinning towards an unfortunate fate, will you press your luck and achieve victory?

 The soundtrack is not included.
-The files will go in "Soundtrack," as "Battle Theme Regular.wav" and "Kitsune Battle Theme.wav"
+The files will go in "Soundtrack," as "battlenormal.wav" and "kitsuneboss.wav"